kmac/mlbv-archived/README.md

 Running `mlbv` without options shows you the status of today's games, including scores unless you've configured to hide scores by default.

+#### Usage note: shortening option arguments:

+In general, you can shorten the long option names down to something unique.

+For example, rather than having to type `--yesterday` you can shorten it right down to `--y`.
+However, you can one shorten `--tomorrow` down to `--to` since there is also the `--team` option which matches up to `--t`.

 ### Playing a Live or Archived Game